Jethet/wiki-hh/Databases/SQLqueries.md

-### Query strings
+### Query strings, params and body
-A query string is the portion of a URL after the question mark ? where data is passed to a web application and/or back-end database.
+A query string is the portion of a URL after ? (question mark) where data is passed to a web application and/or back-end database.
 The syntax is something like `url../...etc?value1=2&value2=3`.

-The data are used in endpoints: `const value1 = req.query.value1`
+The data are used as variables in endpoint queries: `const value1 = req.query.value1`

-Other data that is taken from a url can be `req.params`: the params come from path segments of the URL **after the :**,
+Other data that is taken from a url can be `req.params`: the params come from the path segment of the URL **after the : (column)**,
 that match a parameter in the route definition, such as an id: `req.params.customerId` where the path is `app.get("/customers/:id")`.

-The `req.body` is used in a post request that adds new data from the body content (for example, a form).
+The `req.body` is used in a POST request that adds new data from the body content (for example, a form).
+Each variable is posted with a value in the body of data that is sent with the POST request.

-### SQL QUERIES
+### SQL name syntax

-**Tablenames** are the plural of the data in the table:
+**Tablenames:** a tablename is the plural noun of the data in the table:
 *customer data* becomes *customers*
 *order data* becomes *orders*

-**ID fields** are the singular plus Id at the end:
+**ID fields:** an ID field name is the singular noun plus Id at the end:
-*customers* uses *customerId* for one customer
+the table *customers* has the field *customerId* for one customer
-*orders* uses *orderId* for one order
+the table *orders* has the field *orderId* for one order

 #### SQL Datatypes